Doyen of Ayurveda Dr P K Warrier dies | Politics

 KAS sources said Dr Warrier breathed his last around noon.

+Prime Minister Narendera Modi, in a tweet, extended his condolences to Warrier's family.

+''Saddened by the passing away of Dr. PK Warrier.
+His contributions to popularise Ayurveda will always be remembered.
+Condolences to his family and friends.
+Om Shanti,'' he said in his tweet.

-Kerala Governor Arif Mohammed Khan, Chief Minister Pinararyi Vijayan and Speaker of the Legislative Assembly M B Rajesh condoled the death of the ''patriarch'' of Ayurvedic medicine.
+Messages poured in from all quarters, including Kerala Governor Arif Mohammed Khan, Chief Minister Pinararyi Vijayan and Speaker of the Legislative Assembly M B Rajesh, condoling the death of the ''patriarch'' of Ayurvedic medicine.

 Vijayan, in his message, said Warrier was instrumental in leading Ayurveda to global fame and it was due to his efforts that this field of medicine has gained international acceptance today.